Burrs Country Park lies on the outskirts of Bury and holds the prestigious Green Flag Award.

 The park is home to 3 sculptures on the Irwell Sculpture Trail; Waterwheel by David Kemp, Stone Cycle by Julie Edwards, and Picnic Area by David Fryer.

-Waterwheel at the main entrance signifies the changes that have occurred on the site; a river to an industrial site, and then to a park.
+Waterwheel at the main entrance signifies the changes that have occurred on the site; the transformation from river to an industrial site, and then to a park.

 Picnic Area is a large steel sculpture of a mouse trap.
 It is supposed to lead the visitor to question whether they are visiting a picnic area or a tourist trap.